 In 2018, each of the ODNs was offered the opportunity to appoint a peer fully funded by NHSE.
 Prior to initiating their job, the peers received specialised training from the HCT.
 To prevent excess requests for training, it was decided that peers would be introduced to ODNs gradually.
 The order in which peers were appointed in ODNs was not randomised; instead it was determined by factors associated with the ODNs' readiness and willingness to introduce the intervention.
 Following this initial phase of recruitment (roughly two years), additional peers were appointed in ODNs depending on availability of funds and operational readiness.

-Peers work closely with the clinical teams and are involved in various stages of HCV prevention, diganosis and treatment.
+Peers work closely with clinical teams and are involved in various stages of HCV prevention, diagnosis and treatment.
 An important aspect of their job is to perform outreach, particularly in services working with marginalised individuals at high risk of HCV infection, such as drug services, needle exchange centres and homeless hostels.
-There, they deliver workshops to educate local communities about HCV, offer HCV testing and link HCV patients to the clinical teams to facilitate treatment.
-Another important role of peers is to support throughout the treatment process (roughly twelve weeks), individuals for whom clinical teams might otherwise struggle to ensure engagement due to barriers such as ongoing drug use.
-Finally, paid peers are also responsible for recruiting volunteers to assist them in these activities.
+There, they deliver workshops to educate local communities about HCV, offer HCV testing and link HCV-infected individuals to the clinical teams to facilitate treatment.
+Peers also support individuals for whom clinical teams might otherwise struggle to ensure engagement -- for example due to ongoing drug use -- throughout the treatment process (roughly twelve weeks).
+Finally, peers are responsible for recruiting volunteers to assist them in these activities.

-The objective of this paper is to assess the evidence regarding the effectiveness of the peers intervention.
-As explained above, we expect the intervention to yield benefits across multiple levels, including the detection of previously undiagnosed patients, referral of diagnosed patients for treatment, treatment initiation, and treatment completion.
-Here, our outcome of interest is the number of DDA eligible HCV patients identified (henceforth \textit{case-finding} for brevity), which we measure by the total number of DAA therapy funding requests submitted by clinical teams to the NHSE system.
-We chose this outcome due to the availability of well-recorded data (prescription of all high-cost medicines is mandatory) and its role as an important first step in the treatment process.
+The objective of this paper is to evaluate the impact of the peers intervention on the number of DAA-eligible individuals identified (henceforth \textit{case-finding} for brevity).
+We measure case-finding by the total number of DAA therapy funding requests submitted to the NHSE system.
+These funding request are mandatory for each individual with confirmed HCV infection which a clinical team has deemed eligible for DAA therapy.
+We chose this outcome due to the availability of well-recorded data and its role as an important first step in the treatment process.